5 things to know when looking for a newborn photographer

 My focus is not getting the pose, my focus is to listen to babies cues and tell the story through him and make the session a beautiful experience for him and his parents.
 An experience to look back and smile and remember that special day, a day that will be talked about with joy and happiness.

 5. Can you see and feel that the photographer puts 100% of him in what he does?

 There is no day that I don’t read or do something that will make my work and service better for my clients.

 I focus all my energy and time in doing workshops that will help me perfect my trade.
 Education is very important and if the photographer is not growing in this area he will go back and he will not grow.

-So the question remains: when talking and seeing the work of that photographer can you see the passion, dedication and growth in his work?
+So the question remains: when talking and seeing the work of that newborn photographer can you see the passion, dedication and growth in his work?

-My studio, located in Rochedale South, Brisbane was built specially with safety in mind with the believe that I can extend and grow, with my mind on a safe environment for babies and a warm and calm environment for parents.
+My studio, located in Rochedale South, Brisbane was built especially with safety in mind with the belief that I can extend and grow, with my mind on a safe environment for babies and a warm and calm environment for parents.
 I know that when I photograph their bundles of joy, I don’t photograph just a baby, I look at their little details and I capture these images with love and I know that these images will be treasured forever as they are unique as their new baby and this is incredible.